ColorCoded Labs

 Overview

-ColorCoded Labs is a tech bootcamp based in Columbus, Ohio — preparing students for careers in tech and connecting graduates with employers.
-After a successful pilot launch, the team was scaling: new programs, growing media coverage, and partnership conversations with enterprise hiring partners.
+ColorCoded Labs is a tech bootcamp in Columbus, Ohio, preparing students for careers in tech and connecting graduates with employers.
+After a successful pilot, the team was scaling: new programs, growing press coverage, enterprise partnership conversations.
 I led a brand system rework and website redesign that turned a standalone identity into a digital brand language the team could operate themselves.

 The Challenge

-The identity worked beautifully as a standalone — but applied across an entire website, every element ended up in brand color, every background fighting for attention, every section feeling equally important.
+Applied across a whole site, every element ended up in brand color, every section feeling equally important.

 Site Built for a Pilot